-Face masks to stop the transmission of respiratory viruses from infected people
+Face masks to stop the transmission of respiratory viruses from infected people (multiple reviews)

 What is this?
 COVID-19 is a respiratory infection and face masks are one type of physical barrier to help reduce the transmission of respiratory viruses from infected people.
 Several systematic reviews have been done and more details for these, including citations and links to the full reviews, are available by scrolling down this summary.

 What was found: At the time of their review, MacIntyre et al. reported that face use by symptomatic individuals may reduce transmission, and can contribute to the benefits of face mask use in the wider community.

 At the time of their review, Chu et al. reported wearing face masks, especially N95 masks and respirators, can prevent infection by coronaviruses, and that eye protection can provide additional benefits.

 Cowling et al. and bin-Reza et al. reported that the use of face masks by infected patients may reduce onward spread of respiratory viruses.
 Mask use with hand sanitizer use may reduce secondary transmission of respiratory infections within households, particularly if started within 36 hours of contact with an affected individual; but overall results of these two reviews were inconclusive.

 Citation: MacIntyre CR, Chughtai AA.
 A rapid systematic review of the efficacy of face masks and respirators against coronaviruses and other respiratory transmissible viruses for the community, healthcare workers and sick patients.
 International Journal of Nursing Studies.
 2020 Aug:108;103629.